**The information below has not been verified for the 2020 tax year as the IRS Pub. 550 has not yet been released by the IRS.**

 Below is information regarding worthless securities as it relates to filing your Federal tax return.

-Per IRS Publication 550 Investment Income and Expenses (Including Capital Gains and Losses)
+Per IRS Publication 550 Investment Income and Expenses (Including Capital Gains and Losses), on page 36:

 Stocks, stock rights, and bonds (other than those held for sale by a securities dealer) that became completely worthless during the tax year are treated as though they were sold on the last day of the tax year.
-This affects whether your capital loss is long-term or short-term.
-See Holding Period
+This affects whether your capital loss is long term or short term.
+See Holding Period, later.

 Worthless securities also include securities that you abandon after March 12, 2008.
 To abandon a security, you must permanently surrender and relinquish all rights in the security and receive no consideration in exchange for it.
 All the facts and circumstances determine whether the transaction is properly characterized as an abandonment or other type of transaction, such as an actual sale or exchange, contribution to capital, dividend, or gift.

-To enter the information for the worthless securities in the TaxAct® program, enter it on Form 1099-B to automatically transfer to Form 8949:
+To enter the information for the worthless securities in the TaxAct® program: